nickylogan/Huddlr/README.md

         return this;
     }
 ```
 There are always two sockets, one for the client and one for the server.
 The client's socket is in the browser, and the server's socket is the Node.js server itself.
 Therefore this chatSocket.js is used only for setting up the server socket.
 Since socket.io is event based, if there is an event it will do something.
-When it doesn't it actually is listening for events.
+When it doesn't, it actually is listening for events.
 Socket.io allows us to also communicate to a specific socket.
 In this case, we have set it up so that if there are any messages such as for sending file/disconnect/connect/ and any other communications it is broadcasted to the server.

 Therefore there are four important methods that we have created:
 * broadcastChatMessage()